Podiatrist near Carlingford

 Rehabilitation

-Various rehabilitation techniques for feet include dry needling, joint mobilisation, stretching, strengthening, and shockwave therapy.
+Rehabilitation methods for feet include dry needling, joint mobilisation, stretching, strengthening, and shockwave.

 Walking Running And Falls Assessment

-Examining your gait and the way you walk and run can be beneficial in preventing injuries and avoidable falls.
+Assessing your gait and the way you walk and run may be useful in preventing injuries and avoidable falls.

 Footwear And Orthotics